-Google Shopping Actions product listings are shown alongside Shopping Ads listings, but with a “Buy on Google” checkout feature.
-Unlike Shopping Ads, checkouts for Google Shopping Actions happen directly through Google’s sites, rather than redirecting to a seller’s website.
+Buy on Google (formerly Google Shopping Actions) product listings are shown alongside Shopping Ads listings, but with a “Buy on Google” checkout feature.
+Unlike Shopping Ads, checkouts for Buy on Google happen directly through Google’s sites, rather than redirecting to a seller’s website.

 The marketplace program is available to businesses that are legally registered in the United States or France at this time.
 However, Canadian merchants may also participate in the program if they have a US bank account, and can fulfill and process returns within the US.

-What do I need to set up my account for Google Shopping Actions?
+What do I need to set up my account for Buy on Google?

 - You will first need a Google Account if you don’t have one.

 - You will also need to create a Google Merchant Center account.
 During the registration process, you will need to list your country of business (where your business is registered), business display name, and time zone.

 - Once you add your basic business information, you can select which programs you’d like to participate in (Shopping Ads, Surfaces across Google, Shopping Actions, etc.).
 You can always opt into the programs later if you don’t select them now.

 - Go to Growth > Manage Programs in the sidebar menu.
 From here you should be able to select “Get Started” in the Buy on Google box.

 - To complete the setup of Buy on Google, you will need to provide the following information:

 - Business information.
 Provide your business address, customer service contact information and page URL, and verify your website.